nikipore/luftmensch/content/blog/2016-08-19-roonbridge-on-raspberry-pi.markdown

 ###External Wi-Fi Adapter###

 In the bathroom, the onboard Wi-Fi reception is so weak that I had to resort to an external Wi-Fi Adapter (TP-Link TL-WN822N).
-It shows up as `wlan1`, so deactivate onboard Wi-Fi which will free the `wlan0` device in favor of the external Wi-Fi adapter upon reboot:
+Running `ifconfig`, it shows up as `wlan1`, so deactivate onboard Wi-Fi which will free the `wlan0` device in favor of the external Wi-Fi adapter upon reboot:
 ``` sh
 $ sudo vi /etc/modprobe.d/disable-onboard-wifi.conf
 blacklist brcmfmac